chitwang/resumate/README.md

-# Resume Parser
+# ResuMate Miner - Aryans

 ```
-A simple resume parser used for extracting information from resumes
+A simple resume miner used for extracting information from resumes
 ```

+# Deployed Site

+- Link to the deployed site : http://aryans.tech/

 # Features